 - Data: Simulates the traffic generated from the host with SD-WAN traffic processing.
-Since QoS/scheduling is applied to the packets, the packets are sent over the best path available at that time.
-Traffic will be sent over multiple paths if load balancing is enabled.
+Since QoS/scheduling is applied to the packets, the packets are sent over the best path available then.
+Traffic is sent over multiple paths if load balancing is enabled.
 This traffic is used to troubleshoot QoS/scheduler related issues.

 To use diagnostics tool:

-4. In the Port field, specify the TCP / UDP port number on which the diagnostic traffic will be sent.
+In the Port field, specify the TCP / UDP port number on which the diagnostic traffic is sent.
 Specify the same port number on both the appliances.

-6. Select the path on which you want to send the diagnostic traffic.
+Select the WAN to LAN paths on which you want to send the diagnostic traffic.
 Select the same path on both the appliances.